CS3219-AY2526Sem1/cs3219-ay2526s1-project-g16/README.md

 - **Match Service** – Handles matchmaking logic using Redis
 - **Collaboration Service** – Manages real-time coding sessions
 - **Attempt Service** – Stores user code attempts and history
 - **API Gateway** – Single entry point handling routing, JWT auth, and rate limiting
+- **Code Runner** - Runs user code to return result or error if any.

 All services are containerized with Docker and deployed on a shared private network.